OWASP/owasp-masvs/Document/0x15-V9-Educate_users.md

-# V9: Educating the end-user
+# V9: User Education Requirements

 ## Control objective

-This chapter covers additional controls from an educational perspective.
-The controls in this chapter attempt to let the user take responsibility over the device and the context in which the app is installed.
-By educating the users properly, the user can take actions to reduce the risk of data exposure.
+Data security is highly dependant on the configuration of the device as well as the context in which the app is installed.
+To help limit risk, an app that stores sensitive data should inform the user about security best practices.
+The goal is to encourage users to take actions that reduce the risk of data exposure.

 ## Requirements